sl-solution/InMemoryDatasets.jl/README.md

 # Features

-`InMemoryDatasets.jl` has many interesting features which we highlight some of our favourites (in no particular order):
+`InMemoryDatasets.jl` has many interesting features, here, we highlight some of our favourites (in no particular order):

 * Assigning a named function to a column as its **format**
   * By default, formatted values are used for operations like: displaying, sorting, grouping, joining,...